skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 to find someone like Norvus, who was a wealthy nobleman until a few months ago.
 It's hard to imagine he'd be living here.

-Eomer knocks on the door.
+Eomier knocks on the door.
 After a few moments, a barrel-shaped woman pulls the door open and eyes him with suspicion.
 Her proportions are such that if she were just a bit shorter she could be mistaken for a dwarf.
 She's wearing tattered apron and seems to be dusted with a coat of flour.

-This place is seeming less and less likely, but Eomer has to follow through at this point, "Excuse me ma'am... is Levim here?"
+This place is seeming less and less likely, but Eomier has to follow through at this point, "Excuse me ma'am... is Levim here?"

 She nods wearily, as if expecting this.
 She draws in a deep breath and